Danganfan/Ichorholic/READ-MEEE.md

 ★ . ꜝꜞ ᳝ ࣪ the basic DNI list so .... but keep I'm mind I'll be uncomfortable if you like ShadowVanilla (or talk anything about it) , likes Okegom and likes HH r HB .....

+★ . ꜝꜞ ᳝ ࣪ I like music and play games .... and I have heavy hyperfixations ( CRK n DR rn )

 ⠀⠀ ‌„
 ⠀⠀ ‌„